 The portfolio management team with the support of the risk management function constantly monitors the evolution of the portfolio constituents in relation to environmental and social characteristics, being ready to any change needed to preserve the overall ESG score of the portfolio.
-In details, a screening of the instruments which show the highest ESG risk is periodically performed by the risk manager that consequently ask the portfolio managers to perform a more in-depth analysis on the signalled instruments and evaluate whether to keep them in portfolio or sell them.
+In details, with reference to single instruments the risk manager performs a regular monitoring of the instruments which show the highest ESG risk.

-Finally, in case the risk manager recognizes a violation of the procedures or believes that the ESG risk of the portfolio is excessive, he can force, at any time, the sale of the instruments which are not in line with the defined Valeur Group’s ESG policy.
+Finally, in case the risk manager recognizes a violation of the procedures or believes that the ESG risk of the portfolio is excessive, he can recommend, at any time, the sale of the instruments which are not in line with the defined sustainability objective.

 As previously outlined, the financial products managed by Valeur Group promote broadly environmental and social characteristics thanks to the investment in portfolios with an overall ESG score above the market average value.
 The overall score is assessed as weighted average of the percentage deviations between the investment class scores and the defined thresholds.
 Please refer to the Valeur Group’s ESG policy for more details regarding the calculation methodology.